-It’s been a longstanding notion that as far as sartorial ideals go, Parisians were it.
-“French girl” this and “French girl” that still hold plenty of allure.
-But all it takes is a few days in Italy, and going inside a whole lot of Milanese closets, and we’re ready to say: Italians have it.
+It’s been a longstanding notion that as far as sartorial ideals go, Parisians are it.
+“French girl” this and “French girl” that still hold plenty of allure, but all it took were a few days in Italy, and going inside a whole lot of Milanese closets, and we’re ready to say: Italians have it.
 (We’re just going to leave photographic proof right here.)

-While French style is minimalist and effortless, Italians expertly mix excessive pattern and color in a way that no one else can.
-Erika Boldrin, fashion blogger and constant fixture in street style galleries by the likes of Vogue, ELLE and Harper’s Bazaar, is that style ideal incarnate.
-She has two rooms in her Milan apartment dedicated to housing an accumulation of Missoni chevron, sheer and fluffy Zimmermann dresses, Miu Miu jumbo-print fuzzy two-pieces and shelves of gemstone-encrusted Dolce & Gabbana heels and Céline handbags.
-Drawers were brimming with chunky silver jewels and Louis Vuitton sunglasses.
+While French style is minimalist and effortless, Italians expertly mix excessive patterns and color in a way that no one else can.
+Erika Boldrin, fashion blogger and constant fixture in street style galleries by Vogue, ELLE and Harper’s Bazaar, is that style ideal incarnate.
+She has two rooms in her Milan apartment dedicated to housing an accumulation of Missoni chevron, sheer and fluffy Zimmermann dresses, Miu Miu jumbo-print fuzzy two-pieces, and shelves of gemstone-encrusted Dolce & Gabbana heels and Céline handbags.
+Drawers are brimming with chunky silver jewels and Louis Vuitton sunglasses.

 Click through the below to see the entire contents of her personal collection.